tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/pages-templates.md

 Next  we will update the Experience Fragment intended to be used as the Header and Footer to add the WKND logo.

 >[!VIDEO](https://video.tv.adobe.com/v/30215/?quality=12)

+>[!NOTE]
+>
+> Does your Experience Fragments look different then in the video?
+Try deleting them and re-installing the starter project code base.

 Below are the high level steps performed in the above video.